weilu-mkt/weilu-mkt.github.io/_pages/research.md

 **Increasing App Engagement with Peak-End Effects** (with Daniel Goetz)

-**Evaluation Inflation: Consumers Give Higher Product Ratings on Transaction Sites than Non-transaction Sites** (with Claire Tsai and Ying Zeng) _Under review at Journal of Marketing Research_
+**Evaluation Inflation: Consumers Give Higher Product Ratings on Transaction Sites than Non-transaction Sites** (with Claire Tsai and Ying Zeng) _Revise and Resubmit at Journal of Marketing Research_